williecheong/wheelzo/README.md

     - This is of course, an array of either zero or one object

 - GET /rides
-    - Returns an array of active rides
+    - Returns an array of active rides (departure > 12am today)
     - Each ride contains ride details, `comments`, `passengers`

 - GET /rides/me